Karan1500/ScoreVision-Player-Score-Predictor/README.md

 ## 🎯 Introduction

-In this project, we have done three tasks related to ICC Cricket World Cup 2023.
+In this project, three tasks related to ICC Cricket World Cup 2023 have been dobne.

 ##  ✨ Task1_1 Maximum runs scorer(Batsman)